Myth: One bottle is most like breastfeeding

 Myth: Bottle use leads to nipple confusion

 Fact: When a bottle nipple is chosen according to the shape that creates the best latch, and the flow of the bottle is controlled to mimic breastfeeding, nipple confusion is unlikely.

 Myth: Mothers should not introduce a bottle

 Fact: Actually, the mother is the only person who is acquainted with what her baby’s latch looks like on her breast.
-She is the perfect person to introduce the bottle.
+She is the perfect person to introduce the bottle to a young baby.

 Myth: Don’t use a bottle until 1 week before work